Website monitoring for legal teams and law firms

 Multi-jurisdictional regulatory tracking

-A multi-state operator can easily have 30+ agency portals to watch — secretary of state, AG, insurance commissioner, professional licensing, tax authority — across every state of operation.
-One monitor per portal, one dashboard, one webhook into the compliance Slack.
+A multi-state operator can easily have 30+ agency portals worth watching — secretary of state, AG, insurance commissioner, professional licensing, tax authority.
+Plans include up to five monitors, so point them at the highest-stakes portals, rotate as priorities shift, and route alerts into the compliance Slack via webhook.

 Litigation-related public filings

-PACER docket monitoring, state court filing pages, regulatory enforcement actions — all worth catching as they post rather than during the next docketing review.
+PACER docket monitoring, state court filing pages, regulatory enforcement actions — all worth catching soon after they post rather than during the next docketing review.

 Statutory and case-law portal updates

-When a jurisdiction publishes new statutes, codified rules, or precedent-setting cases on its public portals, real-time monitoring beats waiting on a research-platform digest.
+When a jurisdiction publishes new statutes, codified rules, or precedent-setting cases on its public portals, automated monitoring beats waiting on a research-platform digest.

 Adverse-party content monitoring